abhabongse/questionsdb-firebase/README.md

 This project was used during the [KBTG TechJam 2018: Code Squad](https://www.techjam.tech/__tj200718/) contest.

 ## Set up the website

 1. Create a new Firebase project and enable Firebase authentication with Google Account.
+2. Populate API keys and other related data inside `.env.local` file.
-2. Set up Cloud Firestore database with [these rules (see below)](#Database-rules).
+3. Set up Cloud Firestore database with [these rules (see below)](#Database-rules).
-3. White-list users to allow them to access the web application by adding each user to the `users` collection in the Cloud Firestore via the web console, according to the [database fields structure (see below)](#Database-structure).
+4. White-list users to allow them to access the web application by adding each user to the `users` collection in the Cloud Firestore via the web console, according to the [database fields structure (see below)](#Database-structure).

 ## Cloud Firestore database structure